 What is Synthetic Biology - The Next Big Leap for Nature

 Synthetic Biology is a very new yet highly promising technology.
-The advances in this industry are growing exponentially, and it is predicted to revolutionise many aspects of our lives.
+The advances in this industry are growing exponentially, and as a futurist, I believe it will revolutionise many aspects of our lives.
 However, due to its youth, it is still shrouded in mystery for many people.

 To help dispel myths about synthetic biology and clarify what it actually means, this article seeks to give you an overview of synthetic biology, introduce you to some of the most relevant companies within the space and explain why you should be familiar with synthetic biology.